To go directly to the holidays database

-cruising, latterly with a road trip tacked on at one end.
+For the past 19 years we have therefore spent a fair number of our holidays cruising, latterly with a road or rail trip included.
 Our cruises have been both on sailing ships (eg. the

 Royal Clipper and

+Star Flyer) and on more conventional vessels — but still not large ships (with no more than 1,250 passengers).
 We reckon this is a great way to see the world, without having to get on and off aeroplanes, or keep packing and unpacking.
+Choosing a cruise is easy: you just need to choose the right

 cruise line, the right

-ship, the
+ship, the right

 itinerary, on the right